Skip to main content

 Get Your Assessment Quote Today

 By now, you should understand the Phase 1 Environmental Site Assessment cost.
 Phase 1 Environmental Assessments are critical to a successful commercial real estate transaction.
-Part of the due diligence process, Phase 1 ESAs protect buyers and lenders alike, providing the solutions you need and peace of mind to all parties—and potentially saving significant costs for remediation in the future.
+Part of the due diligence process, Phase 1 ESAs protect buyers and lenders alike, providing the solutions you need and the peace of mind you need, and potentially saving high remediation costs in the future.

 Contact AOTC for a customized quote for your Phase 1 ESA needs.